coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 (defgeneric draw (object medium))
 ```

-We can specialize `draw` to work with *any* object and *any* medium combination.
+We can specialize `draw` to work with *any* combination of object and medium classes, thanks to multiple dispatch.
 Similarly in Coalton, we can make a typeclass:

 ```lisp
 (define-class (Drawable :obj-type :med-type)